marinlauber/Python-VPP/README.md

 ![Upload Python Package](https://github.com/TAJD/Python-VPP/workflows/Upload%20Python%20Package/badge.svg)

 3-DOF Velocity Prediction Program base on the [ORC](https://www.orc.org/index.asp?id=21) aero and hydro dynamic models.
-The code make use of Object-oriented-Programming to be as general as possible.
+The code makes use of Object-oriented-Programming to be as general as possible.

 ## Getting Started